SCENARIOS-Will J&J lower its bid for vaccine maker Crucell?

-AMSTERDAM (Reuters) - Dutch biotech firm Crucell CRCL.ASCRXL.O has urged investors to accept an agreed 1.75 billion euros bid from U.S. healthcare group Johnson & Johnson (JNJ.N).
+AMSTERDAM Jan 3 (Reuters) - Dutch biotech firm Crucell CRCL.ASCRXL.O has urged investors to accept an agreed 1.75 billion euros bid from U.S. healthcare group Johnson & Johnson (JNJ.N) [ID:nLDE6B91E4]

 But J&J has left open the possibility of changing the terms of the deal if Crucell's recent vaccine production problems at a South Korean plant turn out to be more serious than initially thought.

-Adding to the uncertainty, key Crucell shareholder Van Herk, which holds a 10.02 percent stake, has called the offer price "meager" and has not said whether it will tender its shares.
+Adding to the uncertainty, key Crucell shareholder Van Herk, which holds a 10.02 percent stake, has called the offer price "meagre" and has not said whether it will tender its shares.

 J&J RENEGOTIATES DEAL TERMS

 Crucell halted shipments from its Korean vaccine facility and booked a 23 million euro inventory writedwon following a microbiological contamination at the plant last year, but expects to return to full manufacturing capacity in February.

 J&J has said the production issue alone does not constitute a "material adverse effect", but warned that further developments may be taken into account.
 Crucell still needs to update J&J about the problem prior to end of the offer period.

 Shares in Crucell are now hovering about 4.5 percent below J&J's offer price of 24.75 euros, reflecting some concerns in the market that the offer might still be lowered.

 "It is a possibility, given they have left this option open, but I would like to focus on the long-term story in which this is a strategic asset for J&J," RBS analyst Mutlu Gundogan said.